Asian Blepharoplasty

 Why Asian blepharoplasty?

 - The eyelids are shaped differently among the Asian population.
-In some Asian individuals, the upper eyelid could appear puffy and the pretarsal crease could be absent.
-Such an appearance can be psychologically unfulfilling for some people while others could find it cosmetically unpleasant.
-Furthermore, patients could find it difficult to apply cosmetic products such as eyeliners due to the conspicuous absence of the pretarsal crease.
+In some Asian individuals, the upper eyelid may possibly appear puffy and the pretarsal crease may possibly be absent.
+Such an appearance can be psychologically unfulfilling for some people while others may possibly find it cosmetically unpleasant.
+Furthermore, patients may possibly find it difficult to apply cosmetic products such as eyeliners due to the conspicuous absence of the pretarsal crease.
 Such patients often undergo Asian blepharoplasty to achieve a more universal look.

 - The absence of the pretarsal crease is a typical feature in Asian population groups when compared to white Caucasians.
 The Asian blepharoplasty is a step towards achieving universal acceptance and psychological freedom.